lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 Not sure where these titles fall, so adding them here for now.

 - _[Outliers](https://www.google.com/search?q=outliers+by+malcolm+gladwell)_ by Malcolm Gladwell.
 A study of how our circumstances influence what we achieve in life.
 Helped me understand my own journey.

+---

+If you would like to recommend something to read based on the list above, please reach out to me or drop a message below.